AndreyKoudr/TCAD/README.md

 - 1.5 Curves : compare points and Bezier curve (collection of Bezier segments)
 - 1.6 Curves : compare points and approximated b-spline
 - 1.7 Curves : compare points and approximated b-spline with less number of control points (10 here)
-- 1.8 Curves : how to smooth a curve (curve2 below) with various approximants
+- 1.8 Curves : how to smooth a curve (curve2 below) with various approximants<br />
-- 1.9 Curves : how to diminish effect of smoothing near curve ends (much needed when handling surface control points)<br />
 ![Curve smoothed by spline](https://github.com/AndreyKoudr/TCAD/blob/master/Curve_smoothed_by_spline.png)
+- 1.9 Curves : how to diminish effect of smoothing near curve ends (much needed when handling surface control points)
 - 1.10 Curves : how to find parameter U for a point on curve
 - 1.11 Curves : how to intersect by plane
 - 1.12 Curves : how to intersect two curves